Tourmaline: Properties, Facts and Photos

 Flawless crystals can be used in certain electronics, but finding a flawless tourmaline crystal is not easy.

 Tourmaline can be found in many countries around the world.
-Some of the finest crystals come from Africa, the Ural Mountains of Russia, Pakistan, Afghanistan, Sri Lanka and the USA.
+Some of the finest crystals come from Africa, the Ural Mountains of Russia, Pakistan, Afghanistan, Sri Lanka, and the U.S.A.
 The largest deposits are in the Minas Gerais state of Brazil.

-On the Traditional Birthstone Chart tourmaline is the birthstone for October.
-On the Modern Chart, opal is October's birthstone but tourmaline is an alternative.
+On the Traditional Birthstone Chart, tourmaline is the birthstone for October.
+On the Modern Chart, opal is October's birthstone, but tourmaline is an alternative.

 Article Pictures

 The first and third pictures in our article are of Elbaite from Brazil.
 The second is Schorl.
+Photos: Courtesy of Stan Celestian.